-3.2.1 The Board
+2.2.1 The Board

-The Board of Directors of Unite Group plc is responsible for ensuring that Unite Group's health and safety management system is proportionate, implemented and reviewed annually or if there are significant changes that impact health and safety.
+The Board of Directors of Unite Group plc are responsible for ensuring that Unite's health andsafety management system is proportionate, implemented and reviewed annually or if there are significant changes that impact health and safety.

-The Board Health and Safety Committee is assigned responsibility for reviewing and approving the Unite Group Health and Safety Policy and annual plan and ensures the governance of health & safety in both on-going operations and also construction and development activity.
+RAISING THE BAR TOGETHER INVESTORS IN PEOPLE We invest in people Gold The Safe and Secure Committee is assigned responsibility for reviewing and approving the Unite Group Health and Safety Policy and annual plan and ensures the governance of health &safety in both on-going operations and construction & development activity.

-The role of the Health & Safety Committee is to:
+The role of the Safe and Secure Committee is to:

-- Ensure that the Group's policies, procedures and working practices regarding health and safety meet or exceed legal obligations; - Annually review the Group's Health & Safety Policy; - Ensure that the Board is kept abreast of any regulatory changes in relation to health and safety and environmental issues and the impact such changes may have on the business of the Group; - To receive reports as to Business Unit health and safety and environmental performance, policies and arrangements and any major health and safety incidents so as to ensure that management identifies and implements any corrective action considered appropriate
+- Ensure that the Group's policies, procedures and working practices regarding health and safety meet or exceed legal obligations; - Annually review the Group's Health & Safety Policy; - Ensure that the Operations Board is kept abreast of any regulatory changes in relation to health and safety and environmental issues and the impact such changesmay have on the business of the Group; - To receive reports as to business unit health and safety and environmental performance, policies and arrangements and any major health and safety incidentsso as to ensure that management identifies and implements any corrective action considered appropriate

-The property and operations boards are responsible for ensuring that the health and safety management system is implemented and that appropriate resourcing is available.
+The Property and Operations Boards are responsible for ensuring that the health and safety management system is implemented, and that appropriate resourcing is available.